 3. The Memory-Saving Solution

-Your smartphone can be a powerful ally when dealing with sentimental clothes you’re struggling to let go of.
+Your smartphone can be a powerful ally when it comes to sentimental clothes you’re struggling to part with.
 Before donating items like:

 • That special concert T-shirt